iotaledger/iota.py/docs/transfers.rst

 bundle.

-After finalization, input transactions in the bundle need to be signed to prove ownership of tokens being transferred.
+After finalization, input transactions in the bundle need to be signed to prove ownership of iotas being transferred.

+.. tip:
   :py:class:`ProposedBundle` helps you in PyOTA to create bundles, add transactions, finalize the bundle and sign the inputs.
+We'll see how to use :py:class:`ProposedBundle` in :ref:`Use the Library` below.

 3. Select two tips
 ~~~~~~~~~~~~~~~~~~